genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/01_button.md

 ...
 ```
 :::tip
 You can also create functions with arguments (`functionName(arg1: string)`).
-In that case, don't forget to pass the arguments you defined,
-otherwise it will be thrown a **missing argument** error
+In that case, don't forget to pass the arguments you defined; otherwise, it will throw a **missing argument** error
 :::

 From this point, your application can run the action after the button has been clicked.